Mount Thor: Ascents

 Donald Morton and Lyman Spitzer made the first recorded ascent of Mount Thor in 1965 during the Alpine Club of Canada expedition led by Pat Baird.
 Pat Baird also led the 1953 geophysical expedition during which Hans Weber, J. Rothlisberger and F. Schwarzenbach climbed the North Tower of Mount Asgard for the first time.

 The first ascent of the west face was achieved by Earl Redfern, John Bagley, Eric Brand and Tom Bepler in 1985.
-The first solo ascent of the West Face was completed by Jason 'Singer' Smith in 1998.
+The first solo ascent of the West Face was made by Yasushi Yamanoi in 1988.
+In 1998, Jason 'Singer' Smith made a second solo ascent of the West Face.
 The first free climb of the Southwest Buttress was made in 2012 by Bill Borger and John Furneaux.